-The length-force relationship describes how much force a muscle can produce at different lengths, and there’s an optimal length at which force is maximised.
-Muscle action can be limited if the the muscle is stretched or at a short length.
+The length-force relationship describes how much force a muscle can produce at different lengths.
+There is an optimal length at which force is maximised.
+Muscle action can be limited if the muscle is stretched or at a very short length.

 If you connect with your opponent at the end range of a punch, you might still have hand speed.
-However, the muscle action may be limited when you stiffen up on impact (effective mass) due to the elbow locking out.
-Conversely, muscle activation is also reduced when you’re letting shots go at short range.
+However, the muscle action may be limited when you stiffen upon impact (effective mass) due to the elbow locking out.
+Conversely, muscle activation is also reduced when letting shots go at very short ranges.

 What does this mean?
-If you’e out of range or too close, your punch force will be compromised (see graphic above)
+If you’re out of range or too close, your punch force will be compromised (see graphic above).

 The mid-range punch has the potential to provide you with optimal hand speed and muscle action on impact